ONEARMY/academy/docs/business/Setup_Payment.md

 Once you are set, you can connect your Bazar account to your Stripe account.

----

-## CONNECT YOUR SELLER ACCOUNT TO STRIPE

 ## Step 1: Add a payment method

 - Login to the [seller dashboard](https://bazar.preciousplastic.com/vendor.php?dispatch=auth.login_form&return_url=vendor.php)